model-railroad-infoguy.com |

 Artists advise you to erect or paint the backdrop before building the benchwork and laying the track.
 I'm not smart enough to do that.
-I can't visualize the scene well enough, so like most model railroaders, the scenery backdrop comes afterwards.
+I can't visualize the scene well enough, so like most model railroaders the scenery backdrop comes afterwards.

 The main problem in installing the backdrop first is not getting paint and glue all over the backdrop when you build the foreground scenery later.
 The problem with installing the scenery backdrop after scenery is in place is being able to reach the area without destroying work you've already done.